hussamh10/FlagWarningBehaviors/ReadMe.md

 5. **Negativity Tracking (`negative.py`)**: Monitors negative sentiment and outlook in user communications.
 ## Reference

-For more detailed theoretical underpinnings and empirical validation of the methodologies implemented in WBAT, please refer to the paper
+For more details please refer to the paper
-"Making a Radical Misogynist: How Online Social Engagement with the Manosphere Influences Traits of Radicalization" by Hussam Habib, Padmini Srinivasan, and Rishab Nithyanand.
+**"Making a Radical Misogynist: How Online Social Engagement with the Manosphere Influences Traits of Radicalization"** Hussam Habib, Padmini Srinivasan, and Rishab Nithyanand.
-### References for Table

-Based on your request to include only the references mentioned in the Table 1 from the PDF document, with the original reference numbers, here's the list:

 ### References for Table 1